Where to Stay in Boston First Time: Best Areas & Neighborhoods

 This makes Fenway-Kenmore the best place to stay in Boston for anyone visiting to attend a game.
 Baseball isn’t the only thing the stadium is used for though.
 Over the years, soccer, American football, and boxing matches have all been held here, along with events like concerts and extreme sports competitions.

 Located just a short walk from the stadium, you will also find the iconic Kenmore Square.
-Featuring a number of sports bars, buzzy restaurants, and even the iconic Citgo sign, it is just as suitable for your average tourist as it is for the countless sports fans who come here throughout the year.
+It features a number of sports bars, buzzy restaurants, and even the iconic Citgo sign.

 There’s even Symphony Hall in the southeast section of the district.
 Home to the Boston Symphony Orchestra, the second oldest of America’s “Big Five”, it makes a great stop for anyone seeking a slightly more refined style of entertainment.